 Do you dread having early finishers in your 3rd, 4th, or 5th grade classroom?
 Every classroom has them.
 Keeping early finishers engaged and challenged can be difficult for new, as well as experienced, teachers.
 They can bring mayhem into your classroom if they don’t have targeted extensions.
 Read on to find out how to “tame the speedsters” (a.k.a. early finishers) in your classroom and also control the math extension beast.

 I thoroughly planned my math lesson.
 It was hands-on with a terrific recording sheet and reflection page.
 I even thought of a “bonus question” for my early finishers.

 I explained and modeled the assignment.
-I pulled my first small group while one group was doing the independent assignment I had so thoughtfully planned.
-My third group was working at stations.
+Then, I pulled my first small group while one group was doing the independent assignment I had so thoughtfully planned and as my third group was working at stations.

 I monitored frequently to make sure all students were on task and working.
 Five minutes.
 Eight minutes.
 Ten minutes.
 And then…”I’m Done!”
 Ugh!

 Does this sound all too familiar?
 I needed an early finisher “stash” in addition to daily assignments.

 More tasks that would keep my early finishers engaged and challenged.

 After learning the hard way that you just must have an early finisher “stash”, I began creating challenges that my teammates and I could use to keep those eager minds learning.
 I created challenges that were targeted to problem-solving and not just fluff.
 Challenges that required using mental math.
 And, challenges that were engaging enough to prevent off-task behaviors.